gurish165/factory-floor-designer/docs/prd.md

 While optimization is not a primary consideration at this initial stage of development, the application should maintain reasonable performance on standard hardware.
 The engineering team can focus on implementing features correctly before addressing potential performance optimizations in future iterations.

 ## Implementation Notes
-The application intentionally omits editing functionality for existing objects/machines to avoid complications with objects that are already placed on the grid.
+The application intentionally omits editing functionality for existing objects/machines to avoid complications with objects/achines that are already placed on the grid.
 This design decision simplifies both the user experience and the underlying implementation while still providing flexibility through the duplicate and delete options.

 The coordinate system must be consistently applied across all views, ensuring that objects appear in the correct positions regardless of the selected perspective.
 This consistency is crucial for users who frequently switch between isometric and birds-eye views during their design process.